rhbuckley/csc212-project1/README.md

 We have included some sample save files to test with.

+There is only one file that is responsible for collecting user input / output, as if this program were to be used in a real world environment, we would not want I/O helper functions in each of the classes.
+The interface class is made up of a lot of subclasses that really could be separated out into their own files, but keeping all the I/O together is somewhat important to me (again this is just a command menu).

 ### Runtime instructions
 ### Sample input/output screenshots with brief explanations of the images used